RayPT808/The-Pacemaker/README.md

 ### Frameworks, Libraries & Programs Used

 1. Google Fonts:
-+ Google fonts were used across all the pages which was linked to the CSS file.
++ Google fonts were used across the page - Link provided by CI- Love Maths walkthrough project.

 2. Font Awesome
 - Font Awesome was used to add icons to the appropriate sections.